Problems

 If the ship leaks, look for a new one

 Should you find yourself in a chronically leaking boat, energy devoted to changing vessels is likely to be more productive than energy devoted to patching leaks.
-Warren Buffett - American value investor, Chairman of Berkshire Hathaway (b.
+Warren Buffett – American value investor, long-time Chairman of Berkshire Hathaway (b.
 1930), in his letter to Berkshire Hathaway Shareholders (1985), Quotations book 2025

 Right questions